Skip to Content

 Next add the ground meat, pepper and thyme.
 Cook until the meat is browned.
 Then drain the mixture in a fine mesh colander and return to the skillet.

 Now stir in the butter, peas and flour.
-Then add the tomato paste, wine, Worcestershire sauce and beer and stir until the tomato paste has been incorporated into the mixture.
+Then add the tomato paste, wine, Worcestershire sauce, beer/wine or broth and stir until the tomato paste has been incorporated into the mixture.

 Simmer The Meat & Vegetables Until Thickened

-Bring to a boil and reduce the heat to a low simmer.
-Continue to simmer, stirring occasionally until the mixture reduces until you have a thick meaty mixture without any liquid in the bottom of the pan.
+Bring the mixture to a boil and reduce the heat to a low simmer.
+Continue to simmer, stirring occasionally until the mixture reduces until you have a thick meaty mixture without any additional liquid in the bottom of the pan.

-Take a little bite, being careful not to burn your lips or tongue.
+Give the mixture a taste, being careful not to burn your lips or tongue.
 Add additional seasonings as desired.

 If everything tastes good, turn off the burner and add meat and vegetable mixture to the prepared baking pan.
 Spread the cooked mashed potatoes evenly over the top to finish off this Irish Shepherd’s Pie!